-14.5 Market risk
+15.5 Market risk

 Market risk is the risk that the fair value of financial instruments will fluctuate because of changes in market prices.
 The financial instruments held by the Company that are affected by market risk are principally the non-derivative financial instruments which include investment in shares, trade and other receivables, cash and bank balances, trade and other payables and borrowings.
 Market risk exposures are measured using sensitivity analysis when the need arises based on the financial instruments held.
-The Company had no market risk during the period under review as it could not commence full operations.
+The Company had no market risk during the period under review.

-14.6 Foreign currency risk management
+15.6 Foreign currency risk management